Interested In Storge?

 10 Tips for Paper Clutter Organization

 Paper clutter is one of the hardest types of clutter to get rid of.
-We tend to keep all bills, receipts, and other paperwork out of fear that we may need it again.
+We tend to keep bills, receipts, school papers, and other paperwork out of fear that we may need it again.
 Receipts fill up our purses, wallets, center consoles, and junk drawers.
 Bills sit on our counters and pile up on kitchen and living room surfaces.
-Luckily, there are some very simple tips for paper clutter organization that can help you reclaim your home from paper clutter and organize your paper.
-Learn how to organize paper clutter by following these 10 paper clutter tips.

 1. Gather and divide all paper clutter